 When you have a Google Home device and have searched for your speaker, choose the “Pair Bluetooth speaker” button beneath the discovered preview of your product.
 If necessary, look at the pairing code to enter it on your speaker where indicated.

 Afterward, Google Home will pair with a Bluetooth speaker, which will thenceforward function as the default playback device for your Google Home device.
-Any audio you subsequently play over a Google Home unit will be routed through any Bluetooth speaker that is switched on.
+Any audio you subsequently play over a Google Home unit will be routed through any Bluetooth speaker.

 When you connect multiple Google devices in a home with Google multi-room audio, your entire home can hear the same song on different devices.
-Turning on music in the living room, for example, wirelessly casts it to other speakers such as the ones in the bedroom and even outside with a Chromecast Audio hooked up to it.
+For example, turning on music in the living room wirelessly casts it to other speakers, such as the ones in the bedroom and outside, with a Chromecast Audio hooked up to it.

-First you need to connect Google Home devices and their Bluetooth speakers.
-Then make sure that all devices are on the same network as your smartphone.
+Instead, you ought to join Google Home appliances and their Bluetooth speakers.
+Then create specific machines that are on the identical network as your smartphone.

 - Launch the Google Home app.

-- Tap the “Add” button (plus sign) at the top left corner of the screen.
+- Wipe the “Add” switch (plus symbol) at the leading left intersection of the screen.

 - Select “Create speaker group.”

-Here you can choose all of your connected smart devices on the Home Screen that you want to link in a specific group.
-Add the group name (e.g. “Kitchen”) and save it.
+Here you can choose all your connected smart devices on the Home Screen that you want to link to a specific group.
+Add the group name (e.g., “Kitchen”) and save it.

-Now, whenever you want to play audio on the entire team in Slack, you can use the following slash command:
+Nowadays, whenever you want to recreate audio on the whole group in Slack, you can utilize the subsequent slash power:

 If your Home device won’t pair with your Bluetooth speaker, there is no need to panic.
 We’re here to help!

 Many customers have complained about their devices not maintaining a steady connection.
-For example, they might stream something from their smartphone to the device, but then what happens is that speaker connects wirelessly so instead of streaming, it’s actually being played through the speaker and this is considered a fault.
+For example, they might stream something from their smartphone to the device, but then the speaker connects wirelessly, so instead of streaming, it’s being played through the speaker, which is considered a fault.

-Despite this being a minor inconvenience for a lot of users, Google remains true to their goal and principle of making sure information is available at all times.
-We appreciate this fact that they remain transparent about what is happening and we can only hope to see the problem solved sooner than later.
+Despite this minor inconvenience for many users, Google remains true to its goal and principle of ensuring that information is always available.
+We appreciate the fact that they remain transparent about what is happening, and we can only hope to see the problem solved sooner than later.

-In the meantime, users have found success by using a Google Home app paired with any compatible external speakers.
-The connection seems to be more stable and reliable.
+In the meantime, users have succeeded by using a Google Home app paired with any compatible external speakers.
+The reference appears to be additional sturdy and dependable.
 This is because Google Home’s Bluetooth is designed for audio quality, not just mobility.

-Although most people would say Google Home speakers sound pretty good, some audio aficionados say it can sound even better.
+Although most people would say Google Home speakers sound pretty good, some audio specialists say it can sound even better.
 That’s why the addition of Bluetooth technology seems so essential to them.

 Fortunately, all Google Home devices support most Bluetooth speakers.
-In fact, you can use just about any Bluetooth speaker with a Google Home including high end products like Sonos or Apple AirPlay systems.
+You can use just about any Bluetooth speaker with a Google Home, including high-end products like Sonos or Apple AirPlay systems.

-Also, make sure you try out the Multi-Room audio option !
-Listen to your favorite music in all rooms of your home with just one simple app.
+Also, create the confidence you try out the Multi-Room audio vote!
+Listen to your favorite music in all spaces of your residence with simply one easy app.

 Have you ever tried to connect your Google Home to a Bluetooth speaker?
 Does it make the sound more enjoyable?
 Please share your experience with the TechJunkie community.